 Click any thumbnail to view high resolution fullsize image w/ addition details (where applicable)

 • The fuel test port schrader valve is located on the driver side of the fuel pressure regulator mounted to the fuel filter housing.
-If you're test gauge does not have a 90° angled fitting/adapter, you may need to install a fitting to reposition the schrader valve - the engine lift eye makes it difficult to access the test port with a straight pressure line.
+If you're test gauge does not have a 90° angled fitting/adapter, you may need to remove the engine lift eye to access it.
+You can also install an elbow on the Shrader test port to reposition it.

 • This is the brass 90° fitting that we installed.
 It needs a 1/8" NPT male fitting at one end and a 1/8" NPT female fitting at the other.
 Most hardware stores carry such fittings.